Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrVaultSettings.md

 # Set-AzureRmRecoveryServicesAsrVaultSettings

 ## SYNOPSIS
-Sets the Site Recovery vault context for further operations.
+Sets the Recovery Services vault context to be used for subsequent Azure Site Recovery operations in the current PowerShell session.

 ## SYNTAX